cabelchior/ui-test-automation-demo/codeceptjs-ts-test/README.md

 | `npm run test:desktop:chrome:workers` | Run tests in parallel |

 > **_NOTE_:** In order to isolate a run for a specific test, we should add the @wip tag in that particular test scenario.

-## Challenges faced while working on the technical project
-- Lack of `data-testid` in the website DOM
-- Lack language consistency before and after the login phase
-- Lack language consistency when open the website in an incognito window

-These three points made choosing element locators harder.

-## Additional test scenarios
-- Web mobile version of the implemented test cases